Exploring Radar Data Representations in Autonomous Driving: A Comprehensive Review: Radar Data Representations

 As grid maps are generated from point clouds, clustering algorithms can be used to group radar measurements belonging to the same object.
 Besides, as the grid map has the same structure as the 2D image, deep learning-based algorithms can be directly implemented for detection and segmentation tasks.
 In general, methods for grid map representations can be categorized into two main types: occupancy-based and amplitude-based methods.

 \paragraph{Occupancy-Based} Occupancy-based methods \cite{werber2015automotive, lombacher2015detection, lombacher2017semantic, degerman20163d, prophet2019semantic, prophet2020semantic, prophet2018adaptions, li2018high, sless2019road, schumann2019scene, popov2023nvradarnet} utilize information such as the presence or absence of objects within a grid cell to make occupancy predictions.
 Traditionally, occupancy grid mapping is performed using an Inverse Sensor Model (ISM) and probabilistic methods (e.g., Bayesian filters \cite{li2016effectiveness}) to estimate occupancy probability \cite{prophet2018adaptions, jin2023semantic}.
-Additionally, EKF-based approaches model the environment as a Gaussian random field and estimate the state of each cell using a recursive Bayesian filter, taking into account both measurements and motion models \cite{hussain2022drivable}.
+Additionally, Extended Kalman Filter (EKF) approaches take into account both measurement and motion models, modeling the environment as a Gaussian random field and estimating the state of each cell using a recursive Bayesian filter \cite{hussain2022drivable}.
 Occupancy-based methods provide a concise environmental representation, simplifying obstacle detection and localization for efficient path planning \cite{jin2021point}.
-However, occupancy-based methods may struggle to estimate occupancy states for cells with cluttered or overlapping radar returns \cite{srivastav2023radars}.
+However, occupancy-based methods struggle to estimate occupancy states for cells with cluttered or overlapping radar returns \cite{srivastav2023radars}.
 Dynamic objects also pose problems due to their changing nature and intermittent radar measurements.